v5ma/selfawarenetworks/README.md

 # Government Scale Licensing

 If NATO, The North Atlantic Treaty Organization, or the United Nations, or the United States Government wishes to license my intellectual property to build Sentient & Self Aware Artificial Neural Networks the price is 1 trillion US dollars a year (in today's prices), but with this technology you will have the ability to 3D print, or manufacture new intelligent workers essentially.
-So 1 trillion US dollars a year will be less 1% of your annual GDP with this technology.
+So 1 trillion US dollars a year will be less than 1% of your annual GDP with this technology.
 If you license this technology from me I will invest almost all of that money back into the global economy, for the benefit of all mankind.
 I will also help to design & maintain safety systems that prevent this technology from becoming an out of control technology.